Cultural Studies: B.A., B.S.

 Learning Outcomes

-- Foundation 1: Knowledge of a field or fields, Students will demonstrate knowledge and understanding of the historical foundations, current issues, and major texts in an area of Cultural Studies inquiry.
+- Knowledge of a field or fields.
+Analyze influential texts and historical developments across an area of Cultural Studies scholarship.

 Concentration Guidelines